jorezy/printTable/README.md

 Prime Multiplication Table Tool
 ===============================

-This tool can print the first N prime number efficiently
+This tool can print the first N prime numbers efficiently

 ### Usage：